When it comes to determining priorities for teacher professional development, the decision-making process is generally driven by:

 For the avoidance of doubt, on no level are we attempting to reduce the complex art of teaching to a number.
 Nor are we seeking the biased likes and dislikes of students on how their teacher goes about their job.
 Feedback is confidential to the teacher, accessed through their own private account.
 What is being explored is level of agreement from students as to whether certain things are happening in the classroom.
 The strong, overarching goal here is to provide additional information to the teacher to help inform their professional learning.

-As such, we’re pleased to announce we will soon offer individual teachers free access to the Great Teaching Toolkit: Student Surveys.
-Fill out this form to be notified when free accounts become available.
-You will be able to use them to:
+As such, we’re delighted to offer individual teachers free access to the Great Teaching Toolkit: Student Surveys.
+Click here to create your free account.
+Once you have created your account, you will be able to use the surveys to:

 - Answer the question ‘What can I best focus on to improve that will optimise student learning?’